Would you like to see what we have written on a subject? Use the search below.

 The second thing we see is that, although Hannah was there to worship, she did not hide her pain.
 She did not put on a mask and pretend that everything was OK.
 She was in pain.
 That was a fact.
 That was a part of who she was at that time.
 No point in putting on a plastic smile.

-Christians live in a real world - a world that is suffering the effects of sin and its consequences.
-Christians are not immune to suffering either for their own sins, the sins of others or just the “natural” events of life.
+Christians live in a real world—a world that is suffering the effects of sin and its consequences.
+Christians are not immune to suffering, whether for their own sins, the sins of others, or the “natural” events of life.
+[See my book How To Know For Sure God Loves You.]
 Jesus certainly did not live a pain-free, stress-free life.
 We should not expect to either.
 Admitting our deep pain is not a denial of our faith or the truth of Christianity.

-On the other hand, her actions where not the self-pitying moans of someone seeking sympathy.
+On the other hand, her actions were not the self-pitying moans of someone seeking sympathy.
 There was no earthly solution or comfort for her problem.
 Nor was she trying to make others feel bad because “misery loves company.”
 She worshipped.
-She didn’t try to hide where she was at.
+She didn’t try to hide where she was.

 Run To God

 And thirdly, she turned to God.
 She allowed her deep pain to drive her to God.
-How often is it when we face anguish and tragedy that our first response, like Adam and Eve, is to run from God?
+How often is it that when we face anguish and tragedy, our first response, like Adam and Eve, is to run from God?
 We are tempted to think that He doesn’t love us, that He doesn’t care.
-After all, if He did then why did He allow this to happen?
+After all, if He did, then why did He allow this to happen?
 We blame God like the man who smokes most of his life and then gets lung cancer.
-Sometimes we are simply refusing to see consequences for our own actions.
-Other times, like Hannah, something is wrong or happens through no fault of our own.
+Sometimes we are simply refusing to see the consequences of our own actions.
+At other times, like Hannah, something is wrong or happens through no fault of our own.
 We become angry.
 We didn’t deserve this.
-Why does someone else get all the blessing?
+Why does someone else get all the blessings?
 Why is their family protected?
 We are asking questions beyond our ability to understand or God’s desire to communicate at this time.

 God is looking for trust and obedience.
-In Hannah He found it.
-There is no evidence that she blamed God for her condition, although the Scripture specifically records that “the LORD closed Hannah’s womb” [1 Sam.
+In Hannah, He found it.
+There is no evidence that she blamed God for her condition, although the Scripture records explicitly that “the LORD closed Hannah’s womb” [1 Sam.
 1:6].
 At some level, Hannah knew God was sovereign and had a plan.
-But that didn’t stop the deep pain…or lessen her desire.
+But that didn’t stop the deep pain…or lessen her desire to be a mother.
 So instead of running from God, she ran to Him.
 She poured out her heart to Him.
 And He heard and answered.

-This is the response we need no matter how much we are reeling in pain and confusion.
-We need to run to God and pour out our heart to Him.
+This is the response we need, no matter how much we are reeling in pain and confusion.
+We need to run to God and pour out our hearts to Him, instead of going to a doctor or psychologist for emotion-dulling drugs.
 He listens.
 He cares.
 He feels our pain.
 This does not mean that we get instant relief or instant answers.
 Hannah didn’t.
 Sometimes we have to work or walk through things, but Jesus will go through them with us if we will let Him.

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.